-Maximize control over dose and strain when you make your cannabis tinctures at home?
+How do you maximize control over dose and strain when you make a cannabis tincture at home?
+Try this alcohol-free recipe.

-Cannabis tinctures are traditionally alcohol based.
+Originally, all cannabis tinctures were alcohol based.
 But if you make them at home, you get to choose the extraction technique.
 Again, it’s about taking control over your medicine.
-If you live a sober lifestyle, or if alcohol even in tincture formats isn’t an option, making your own ensures you can still use cannabis tinctures.
+If you live a sober lifestyle, or if alcohol even in tincture formats isn’t an option, making your own alcohol-free cannabis tincture ensures you can still use tinctures.
 The following guide will cover the basics of tinctures, how to make them at home without alcohol, and the benefits of tinctures for health and wellness.

 The Basics of Herbal Tinctures